rpickz/go-benchpress/README.md

 are output into a single file.

-You will find more information on the specifics of this in the [CSV Parser](./examples/csvparser) package - the README contains details instructions on CLI usage, and how to make use of these different modes.
+You will find more information on the specifics of this in the [CSV Parser](./examples/csvparser) package - the README contains detailed instructions on CLI usage, and how to make use of these different modes.

 So, given Go Benchpress will either output a file for each benchmark, or a single file for all benchmarks, what formats are available?